Lubbock mom took ‘last breath’ giving birth to baby girl

 Ariana Sanchez, 19, gave birth to a beautiful baby girl that weighed 10 pounds and six ounces on Friday.
 Sadly, Ariana “took her last breath bringing in a precious life,” according to the GoFundMe.
 Sanchez’s mother, Sylvia Sanchez, said her daughter would’ve been “over the moon in love” with her baby.

-Sanchez told EverythingLubbock.com her daughter suffered complications during labor that led to her death such as preeclampsia.
-Ariana’s baby girl did survive the delivery and was named, Ariana Nailani Rayne Esparza, by her father.
+Sanchez told EverythingLubbock.com her daughter suffered complications during labor, such as preeclampsia, that led to her death.
+Ariana’s baby girl did survive the delivery and was named Ariana Nailani Rayne Esparza by her father.

 Sanchez said she feels like she was “robbed of everything” after her daughter passed.